akingdom/akingdom.github.io/README.md

 ## Let's Work Together

-I'm open to freelance, consulting, and collaboration opportunities — remote or on‑site (Victoria, Australia).
+I'm open to freelance, consulting, and collaboration opportunities – remote or on‑site (Victoria, Australia).
+Here's how we create value together:

-- **Best way to reach me:** [GitHub Issues](https://github.com/akingdom/akingdom.github.io/issues) (public)<!-- or via [email](mailto:akingdom@example.com)-->
-- **What happens next:** Send me a message describing your challenge.
-I'll reply<!-- within 24 hours-->, and we'll figure out together whether I'm the right fit — no pressure, no jargon.
+1. **You send a clear description** of your challenge (via [GitHub Issues](https://github.com/akingdom/akingdom.github.io/issues) – public, or we can take it private from there).
+2. **I reply within 24 hours** and we have a no‑pressure chat.
+3. **We agree on scope** – a small paid call, a project, or just a one‑off answer.

-*I focus on individuals, small businesses, and practical tools.
-I don't take on large‑scale corporate contracts or full‑stack web design — but I can build you a lightweight solution that gets the job done.*
+**What you can expect:** Straight talk, no hidden fees, and a focus on what actually moves the needle for your business.
+I don't do large‑scale corporate contracts or full‑stack web design – but I'm excellent at solving specific problems, building lightweight tools, and helping you think through complex technical decisions.

+**Let's start with a conversation.** [Open an issue](https://github.com/akingdom/akingdom.github.io/issues) – tell me what's on your mind.
+No charge for the first discussion.

 ## Footnotes